SoloChe/Medical_QA_RAG/README.md

 [Next]: Exploring the reinforcement learning (PPO) for alignment.
-Also, the prompt engineering for the generator model needs to be revised.
+Also, the prompt engineering for the generator model needs to be revised and I want to add explanation part.
 I also need to add more process in the retriever model such as reranking.

 ## Agent Pipeline
 1. Retriever Model: FAISS+BioBERT